 Keys / Jesse Cafiero

 Duncan Nielsen has sported the moniker ‘DONCAT’ since 2013.
-Since then he’s lived in a vista-abundant neighborhood in San Francisco, CA, just south of Haight-Ashbury.
+Since then he’s lived in a vista-abundant neighborhood in San Francisco, CA, just south of Haight-Ashbury perched on a hill.
 From almost anywhere in his house the eye can reach the eastern edge of the city, as well as downtown.
-On most days, just on the shoulders of the hill behind the house, fingers of heavy fog quietly creep in.
-While most would consider the view an inspiration, Nielsen finds it to be a distraction.
-He focuses his sights inward.
+On most days, just on the shoulders of the hill behind his house, fingers of heavy fog quietly creep in.
+He spends a lot of time just sitting in what he calls the Princess Room - a small, light, airy box of windows - staring out at the panoramic view.

 These days, Nielsen moves from his grandmother’s Wurlitzer piano to his father’s hand-me-down acoustic guitar writing songs at home.
-He prefers not to look out the window.
+He sits in front of a four-track cassette recorder and gets the bones of his songs together with the minimal offerings of that dusty, anachronistic piece of gear.